VtrStl/LogisticCalculationWPF/README.md

 and the grasp of the grid is not very good either, but I'm working on it.
 Anyway, the backend is my thing.
 Later I'll add an option to switch the language between CZ and EN, but at the moment, it's only in CZ.<br />

-The app now includes: The calculation of the optimal order quantity [QOPT] Inventory analysis and Running time calculation
+The app now includes: Optimal order quantity calculation (Qopt), Inventory analysis and Lead time calculation
 ## Requirements
 Nothing, But later on, you will probably need to have:<br />
 Python =<3.9<br />